alekal1/local-dropbox/README.md

 ## Deploying

-The server can should be deployed using Gradle's `bootRun` task.
+The server can be deployed using Gradle's `bootRun` task.
 Using the included Gradle wrapper:

 ```
 ./gradlew bootRun
 ```

 This will start an embedded Tomcat server on port 8080 (by default).

+## Docker

+You can run application using `docker-compose up` command.
+The ports will be the same